Caoilfhionn Dunne

-Caoilfhionn Dunne (/ˈkiːlɪn/ KEE-lin or /ˈkwiːlɪn/ KWEE-lin) is an Irish stage, television, and film actress.
+Caoilfhionn Dunne (b.
+1984) (/ˈkiːlɪn/ KEE-lin or /ˈkwiːlɪn/ KWEE-lin) is an Irish stage, television, and film actress.
 On stage, she was nominated for the Evening Standard Theatre Awards for Outstanding Newcomer in 2013.
-In 2014, she was nominated for best supporting actress in a television series at the 11th Irish Film & Television Awards.
+In 2014, she was nominated for Best Supporting Actress in a Television Series at the 11th Irish Film & Television Awards.
 Her film roles include Saint Maud (2019).

-Early life
+Early and personal life

 From Dublin, she was born in Finglas.
 She attended the Gaiety School of Acting.

+Dunne is a member of the LGBTQ+ community.

 Career

 Dunne's first screen role was in Little White Lie, a 2008 romantic comedy for RTÉ Television.
 Her theatre work included Conor McPherson's The Veil at London's Royal National Theatre.
 She also appeared in Mike Bartlett's play Wild, Laurence Boswell's Forever Yours Mary Lou, Lyndsey Turner's Fathers and Sons at the Donmar Warehouse as well as Conor McPherson's plays The Nest which he translated from the German writer Franz Xaver Kroetz and The Night Alive, for which she was nominated for the Evening Standard Award for Outstanding Newcomer in 2013.

 She played Lizzie from the third series of RTÉ Television drama Love/Hate.
-In 2014, she was nominated for best supporting actress in a television series at the 11th Irish Film & Television Awards.
+In 2014, she was nominated for Best Supporting Actress in a Television Series at the 11th Irish Film & Television Awards.

 She appeared in Suzy Storck from the book by Magali Mougel at the Gate Theatre, London in 2017.
-In 2017, she was nominated for best actress at the 14th Irish Film & Television Awards for her role in the film In View.
+In 2017, she was nominated for Best Actress at the 14th Irish Film & Television Awards for her role in the film In View.

 She appeared in the 2019 horror film Saint Maud.
-She plays Jackie Walsh in the BBC television series Industry and as Brearn in the historical fantasy series, Brittania.
+She plays Jackie Walsh in the BBC television series Industry and as Brearn in the historical fantasy series, Britannia.
 In July 2024, she was cast in a lead role in Lisa McGee series How to Get to Heaven from Belfast.
 She has a role in Steven Knight historical drama A Thousand Blows (2025).